WPCloudDeploy/wp-cloud-deploy/README.md

 * New: WPAPP - Option to change the background and foreground color of the 'terminal'.
 * New: WPAPP - Foundation for git support added.
 * New: WPAPP - Foundation for Multi-Tenant added.
-* New: Foundation set for moving providers and dns data into custom tables.
 * New: WPAPP - Option to delete server record without deleting the server at the provider.
 * Tweak: WPAPP - Add options for TLS and STARTTLS for the email gateway - this allows the user to disable TLS/STARTTLS (Thanks @batonac)
 * Tweak: Better styling for post-states when viewing the server and site lists.